 Eugene du Pont Scholars are provided with $2,500 to defray the costs of a learning experience that will enrich and enhance their education at UD.
 This document describes the policies and procedures that govern how these funds should be requested and spent.

-Any time a du Pont Scholar wishes to spend all of part of his or her enrichment funds, that individual must submit a formal request to the Director of the Honors Program.
+When a du Pont Scholar wishes to spend all of part of his or her enrichment funds, that individual must submit a formal request to the Dean of the Honors College.
 The exact form and content of that request will depend on whether the scholar is proposing to spend funds on a “traditional” or “nontraditional” learning experience.

 Uses for Enrichment Funds

 A traditional experience is a learning opportunity commonly and routinely available to all UD students.
 Currently, three activities carry the label “traditional.”
 These are study abroad, service learning abroad and undergraduate research that involves domestic or international travel.
 The student must apply to and be accepted into one of these programs according to the procedures of that program.

 To request funds for one of these three experiences, a du Pont scholar must complete the Enrichment Funds Request Form that provides the details of the experience and submit that form to the Dean of the Honors College.

 In the case of undergraduate research involving travel, the du Pont scholar must also obtain a letter or email from the faculty member who is sponsoring the research and who will be traveling with the student.
 This communication should confirm the faculty member’s approval of and participation in the research experience.